 Escape Foreign Transaction Fees

 Get a credit card that does not charge extra for foreign transactions.
-This can come in handy while traveling or when making purchases in a foreign currency while at home.
+This can come in handy when international travel returns to normal or when making purchases in a foreign currency while at home.

 Make Razors Last